LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

 .. note::

    Avoid committing directly to master.
-Instead create a feature branch and merge the branch into master using a pull request.
+Instead, create a feature branch and merge the branch into master using a pull request.
 Pull requests will be discussed soon.

 What is a Feature?